LisaHJung/O4B/README.md

 ## Objectives
 - Auto-instrument a Node.js app to generate traces and send traces to the OTel collector
-- Configure the OTel Collector to process traces and export the data to the Jaeger backend
+- Configure the OTel Collector to receive, process, and export traces to the Jaeger backend
 - Use the Jaeger UI to visualize traces and to verify that the data has been processed as intended

 Note: